Bargarh

-Bargarh(/or/) is one of the major towns of Western Odisha and a municipality in Bargarh district in the state of Odisha in India.
-It is the administrative headquarters of Bargarh District and an important town of Odisha because it is known as the "rice bowl of Odisha" due to its intense rice production.
-It is an agro-industrial hub and is also known as "city of handloom" because sambalpuri sari originated from here."Dhanu jatra" of Bargarh is world famous and is known as the "world's largest open air theatre".
-Bargarh was awarded with the "fastest moving city" award under the 50k-100k category in Swachh Sarbekhyan 2022 in the east zone.
+Bargarh (/or/) is a town and the administrative headquarters of Bargarh district in the state of Odisha,India.It is an important town of Odisha because it is known as the "rice bowl of Odisha" due to its intense rice production.
+It is an agro-industrial hub and is also known as "city of handloom" because sambalpuri sari originated from here."Dhanu jatra" of Bargarh is world famous and is known as the "world's largest open air theater".
+Bargarh is also one of the most densely populated town of Odisha because it has a higher population density than most towns of Odisha according to the 2011 census.